Antwerp: Port

-According to the American Association of Port Authorities, the port of Antwerp was the seventeenth largest (by tonnage) port in the world in 2005 and second only to Rotterdam in Europe.
+According to the American Association of Port Authorities, the port of Antwerp was the seventeenth largest port in the world in 2005 (by tonnage), and second only to Rotterdam in Europe.
 It handled 235.2 million tons of cargo in 2018.
 Importantly it handles high volumes of economically attractive general and project cargo, as well as bulk cargo.
 Antwerp's docklands, with five oil refineries, are home to a massive concentration of petrochemical industries, second only to the petrochemical cluster in Houston, Texas.
 Electricity generation is also an important activity, with four nuclear power plants at Doel, a conventional power station in Kallo, as well as several smaller combined cycle plants.
 There is a wind farm in the northern part of the port area.
 There are plans to extend this in the period 2014–2020.
 The old Belgian bluestone quays bordering the Scheldt for a distance of 5.6 km to the north and south of the city centre have been retained for their sentimental value and are used mainly by cruise ships and short sea shipping.

 Diamonds

 Antwerp's other great mainstay is the diamond trade that takes place largely within the diamond district.
 85 percent of the world's rough diamonds pass through the district annually, and in 2011 turnover in the industry was $56 billion.
 The city has four diamond bourses: the Diamond Club of Antwerp, the Beurs voor Diamanthandel, the Antwerpsche Diamantkring and the Vrije Diamanthandel.

 Antwerp's history in the diamond trade dates back to as early as the sixteenth century, with the first diamond cutters guild being introduced in 1584.
 The industry never disappeared from Antwerp, and even experienced a second boom in the early twentieth century.
 By the year 1924, Antwerp had over 13,000 diamond finishers.
 Since World War II families of the large Hasidic Jewish community have dominated Antwerp's diamond trading industry, although the last two decades have seen Indian and Maronite Christians from Lebanon and Armenian, traders become increasingly important.
+The district was the site of the 2003 Antwerp diamond heist, the largest diamond theft of all time.

 Antwerp World Diamond Centre, (AWDC) the successor to the Hoge Raad voor Diamant, plays an important role in setting standards, regulating professional ethics, training and promoting the interests of Antwerp as the capital of the diamond industry.

-However, in recent years Antwerp has seen a downturn in the diamond business, with the industry shifting to cheaper labor markets such as Dubai or India.
+In recent years Antwerp has seen a downturn in the diamond business, with the industry shifting to cheaper labor markets such as Dubai or India.
 The industry has avoided the 2022 European sanctions against Russia although the imports from Alrosa have diminished.
 If banned, the AWDC claims 10,000 jobs would be at risk.